How Long is Postpartum Confinement?

 Western’s Take on Postpartum Confinement Period

 Eastern and Western practices differ on many fronts regarding childbirth.
 For one, Western women generally do not confine themselves after birth.
 After leaving the hospital, they like to get back to life as soon as possible.
+In high income countries, postpartum care often emphasizes early mobilization, patient-centered care, and evidence-based medicine, which contrasts with the traditional confinement customs seen in the East.
 And even if they do, they do not follow the same strict guidelines as women from the East.

 In the West, this period is called a “recuperation period” and focuses more on the mother’s physical healing time.
 Because of this, the recuperation period varies from person to person, depending on their healing.